Not to Forget: Release

 The film was released in theaters on November 26, 2021.

 Reception

-The film has a 62% rating on Rotten Tomatoes based on thirteen reviews.

-Bob Bloom of the Journal & Courier awarded the film two and a half stars out of four and wrote, "Not to Forget follows a familiar path as it intermingles its faith-based message with a look at the ravages and emotional toll of Alzheimer’s disease."
+Bob Bloom of the Journal & Courier awarded the film two and a half stars out of four and wrote, "Not to Forget follows a familiar path as it intermingles its faith-based message with a look at the ravages and emotional toll of Alzheimer's disease."

 Tara McNamara of Common Sense Media awarded the film two stars out of five.

 Alan Ng of Film Threat rated the film a 7 out of 10 and wrote, "With the proper expectations set, Not to Forget delivers on its promise of light family drama."